Southampton-RSG/2015-09-17-southampton/novice/shell/02-create.md

 >
 > *   Create new directories.
 > *   Create files in that hierarchy using an editor or by copying and renaming existing files.
-> *   Display the contents of a directory using the command line.
+> *   Display the contents of a file using the command line.
 > *   Delete specified files and/or directories.

 We now know how to explore files and directories,